-You put a ton of hard work into moving up in the SERPs and it finally pays off.
+You put a ton of hard work into moving up in the SERPs and it finally paid off.

 But then the unexpected happens.
 Your rankings drop.

-Few things in SEO are more discouraging than a fall in the rankings.
+Few things in SEO are more discouraging than a drop in the rankings.
 It makes you feel like everything you did was useless.

 You wonder what went wrong or if you made a mistake.
 You beat yourself up for not doing it right.